 The procedures defined in the present document for WLAN access selection and PLMN selection replace the corresponding I-WLAN procedures specified in TS 23.234 [5].

+Interworking with 5GS is only supported for untrusted non-3GPP access using GTP-based S2b.
+Enhancements to support interworking with 5GS are captured in TS 23.501 [87] and TS 23.502 [88].